wearvr/pico-vr-unity-sdk-instructions/docs/upgrading/upgrading-from-v2-5-0-to-v2-7-4.md

 ### Remove old files

-Delete `Pico_PaymentSDK_Unity_V1.0.16.jar` and `Pico_PaymentSDK_Unity_V1.0.16.jar.meta` if they appear in your project - this is replaced by `Pico_PaymentSDK_Unity_V1.0.19.jar`.
+Delete `Assets/Plugins/Android/Pico_PaymentSDK_Unity_V1.0.16.jar` if it appears in your project - this is replaced by `Pico_PaymentSDK_Unity_V1.0.19.jar`.

-Delete `hummingbirdservicecontroller.jar` and `hummingbirdservicecontroller.jar.meta` if they appear in your project - this is replaced by `hbcserviceclient.jar`.
+Delete `Assets/Plugins/Android/hummingbirdservicecontroller.jar` if it appears in your project - this is replaced by `hbcserviceclient.jar`.

-### Use new prefabs

-Delete the existing `Pvr_UnitySDK` prefab from your scene and drag in the new one from `Pvr_UnitySDK/Prefabs/Pvr_UnitySDK.prefab`.

-Delete the old `Pvr_Controller` prefab from your scene and [set up the new one](/docs/pico-goblin-and-neo-controllers.md#integrating-with-headset-and-controller-input).
 ## API changes

 ### Add controller indexes